mayankmahajan24/QL/docs/LanguageReference.md

 #### 3.4.1 `int` literals
 A string of numeric digits of arbitrary size that does not contain a decimal point with an optional ‘-’ to indicate a negative number.
 #### 3.4.2 `float` literals
 A string of numeric digits of arbitrary size, followed by a single ‘.’ digit character, followed by another string of numeric digits of arbitrary size.
 It can also contain an optional ‘-’ to indicate a negative number.
+In addition, we are following Brian Kernighan and Dennis Ritchie's explanation in *The C Programming Language*: "A floating constant consists of an integer part, a decimal part, a fraction part, an e, and an optionally signed integer exponent.
+The integer and fraction parts both consist of a sequence of digits.
+Either the integer part, or the fraction part (not both) may be missing; either the decimal point or the e and the exponent (not both) may be missing."
 #### 3.4.3 `boolean` literals
 Booleans can take on one of two values: `true` or `false`. `true` evaluates to an integer value of 1 and `false` evaluates to an integer value of  0.
 Thus, something like `true == 1` would evaluate to `true`, and something like `if(1)` would be valid.
 #### 3.4.4 `string` literals